Platforms love a UI update - and suddenly a simple task becomes a scavenger hunt.

 Solutions:

 Sometimes, you might request access to manage ads for a Page, only to realize later that you can’t publish posts.
-Or, the admin may have granted you different permissions than what you originally requested.
+Or maybe your client approved the wrong permissions altogether.

 Solutions: